dcac/dcac.github.io/_posts/features/2015-02-01-american-snipers-magic-bullet-theory.md

 published: true
 image: american-snipers-magic-bullet-theory.jpg
 title: "American Sniper's Magic Bullet Theory"
-addressee: Readers

 excerpt: "Christopher Redmond on how the ending of <em>American Sniper</em> questions its hero's credibility."
 author: christopherr
 comments: true
 categories:
   - features
   - essays
-tags: [oscars,war, controversy,Clint Eastwood]
+tags: [oscars,war, controversy, Clint Eastwood]
+---
----**_American Sniper_ is a big fat box-office hit.
+_American Sniper_ is a big fat box-office hit.
 It has become a must-see movie, not just for star-spangled flag-wavers, Oscar completionists and [plastic baby fetishists](http://www.hollywoodreporter.com/news/american-snipers-fake-baby-mocked-764702), but general audiences, too.
 Yes, the film is a legitimately well-made drama, and can be twisted to fit all sorts of personal and political agendas.
 But it’s also surprisingly subversive.
 How?
-Because the filmmakers suggest that Chris Kyle is a bit of a fraud.**
+Because the filmmakers suggest that Chris Kyle is a bit of a fraud.

 Many journalists, critics, and pundits have dissected Chris Kyle’s actions; whether he was motivated by patriotism, racism, or deeper psychology problems.
 But no one seems to be talking about how he may have made a lot of this stuff up.
 Or at least the film allows for that interpretation.